 Performance Standards Success Criteria Criteria Achieved Y/N Discussion Riparian Buffer Success a.
-Areas within creditable riparian buffer disturbed during construction must have 50% or greater areal cover of non-weed species by the end of the monitoring period Y Riparian vegetation transects contained 80% cover from non-noxious species. b.
+Areas within creditable riparian buffer disturbed during construction must have 50% or greater areal cover of non-weed species by the end of the monitoring period Y Riparian vegetation transects contained 79% cover from non-noxious species. b.
 Noxious weeds do not exceed 10% cover within the riparian buffer areas.
 Y Riparian vegetation transects contained 6% noxious weed cover.
 Vegetation Success a.
-Combined areal cover of riparian and stream bank vegetation communities is at least 70% Y Combined areal cover of riparian and stream bank vegetation is 85%. b.
+Combined areal cover of riparian and stream bank vegetation communities is at least 70% Y Combined areal cover of riparian and stream bank vegetation is 88%. b.
 Planted trees and shrubs must exhibit 50% survival after 5 years.
-N This criterion has not been met, but woody volunteers are establishing and provide woody cover at the site.
+N This criterion has not been met.
 Vegetation along Stream Banks Majority of the stream bank must be vegetated by plants with a root stability index of at least 6.
-Y Dominant streambank community along both stream banks is community Type 2- Phalaris arundinacea , which has a root stability index of 9.
+Y The dominant streambank community along both stream banks is community Type 2- Phalaris arundinacea , which has a root stability index of 9.
 Stream Bank Stability Less than 25% of bank length is unstable and classified as eroding bank.
-Y No eroding banks were observed in 2023.
+Y A single eroding bank was observed (7 linear feet) located immediately downstream of the detention area culvert.
+Less than 25% of total bank length.
 Channel Form (Qualitative) Stream has stabilized, includes pools and riffles, is able to occupy the floodplain during flood events, and riparian plant communities have successfully established along the streambanks.
-N Channel planform is stable, but substantial sedimentation has occurred diminishing pools at transect locations.
-Riffle elevations were maintained.
+N Channel planform is stable, but pool depths have shallowed due to sediment deposition and lack of scour.
+Riffle elevations generally remain consistent.
 The stream is able to access the floodplain, and riparian plant communities are well established along the streambanks.